 Solitary confinement can be used as a form of punishment or a way of protecting vulnerable prison inmates.
-Experts question the psychological effects of this practice, especially given the large number of people with mental illnesses put in solitary.
-But all agree that the costs to taxpayers of using solitary confinement in this country are very high.
+Experts question the psychological effects of this practice, especially given that a large number of people with mental illnesses are put in solitary.
+But generally all agree that the costs to taxpayers of using solitary confinement in this country are very high.

-Although state reporting is sporadic, Solitary Watch estimates that some 80,000 to 100,000 people in state prisons are currently held in solitary confinement.
+Although state reporting is sporadic, Solitary Watch estimates that at least 80,000 are currently held in solitary confinement.
 Construction of solitary confinement units is costly, but housing prisoners in isolation is far more expensive.
 The average cost to taxpayers for each year a prisoner spends in solitary is $75,000.